swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 `http://id.swedenconnect.se/general-ec/1.0/accepts-coordination-number` was added.
 This category introduces an opt-in feature for accepting Swedish coordination numbers delivered in the `personalIdentityNumber` attribute.

+- For many services entity categories we have added the following text under the "LoA-identifier" requirement: "Or a corresponding LoA X URI".
+This means that the service entity category also applies to variants to the official LoA URI (defined in \[[EidRegistry](#eidregistry)\]).

 **Changes between version 1.6 and version 1.7:**